iotaledger/wallet.rs/docs/docs/specs/README.md

     <td>id</td>
     <td>&#10008;</td>
     <td>string</td>
     <td>SHA-256 hash of the first address on the seed (m/44'/0'/0'/0'/0').
 Required for referencing a seed in Stronghold.
-The id should be provided by Stronghold.</td>
+The ID should be provided by Stronghold.</td>
   </tr>
   <tr>
     <td>index</td>